ddd9898/DeepNano/README.md

 pip install -r requirements.txt
 ```

-This may take several minutes depending on your internet connection.
+This may take several minutes depending on your internet conditions.

 ***